JJscott/mkdocs-test/docs/en/cr/03-zones.md

 ---
-title: Comprehesive Rules – Zones
+title: FAB Comprehensive Rules – Zones
 description: The states and locations of objects, and an overview of zones.
 document: cr
 chapter: 3